 This list has everything you will need for this “Easy crafts for kids: Ocean in a Bag” craft:

-- A paper bag preferable with a window (if not you can simply cut out a square to create a window).
+- A paper bag preferably with a window (if not you can simply cut out a square to create a window).

 - A large (gallon) Ziploc bag.